 The byte memory space is a bidirectional, 8-bit-wide, external memory space used to store programs and data.
 Byte memory is accessed using the BDMA feature.
-The byte memory space consists of $256\ 16K \times 8$ pages.
+The BDMA Control Register is shown in Figure 8.
+The byte memory space consists of 256 pages, each of which is $16K \times 8$ .